smallab/raspicam-meets-cinder-on-raspi4/README.md

 ## Raspbian OS setup

-Start by installing Buster (v10 of Raspbian OS) and not the lastest!
+Start by installing Raspbian OS in its Buster flavor (version 10) and not in its latest release!
 Follow the link: https://www.raspberrypi.com/software/.
-Obiously choose the GUI version… you need to display something in the end.
+When selecting the right version, obviously prefer the GUI-enabled version, you'll need to be able display something in the end!

 Then update & upgrade packages with the `apt-get` command: